-and from now on we call any $X_\psi$ a \emph{mirror (Calabi-Yau) variety} (see Section \ref{Dwork-section} for more details).
-This family and its periods are also the main object of study in some physics articles like \cite{grmorpl}.
-In the present article we discuss this unification in the case of Dwork family, namely we explain a construction of a modular vector field $\Ra_n=\Ra$ attached to $X_\psi$ such that for $n=1,2$ it has solutions in terms of (quasi)-modular forms, for $n=3$ the topological partition functions are rational functions in the coordinates of a solution of $\Ra$, and for $n\geq 4$ one gets $q$-expansions beyond the so-far well-known special functions.
-It is worth pointing out that we can consider the modular vector field $\Ra$ as an extension of the systems of differential equations introduced by G. Darboux \cite{da78}, G. H. Halphen \cite{ha81} and S. Ramanujan \cite{ra16} (for more details see \cite{ho14}, \cite[\S~1]{younes1}).
+where $x_0,x_1,\cdots, x_{n+1}$ are homogeneous coordinates of $\Pn {n+1}$.
+From now on we call $X_\psi$ a \emph{mirror (Calabi-Yau) variety}, as for $n=1,2,3,4$ it is mirror to generic cubic, quartic, quintic and sextic hypersurfaces in $\Pn {n+1}$ and this is fairely explained in the literature, see \cite{dij95} for $n=1$, \cite{Dolgachev96} for $n=2$, \cite{can91} for $n=3$, \cite{KlemmPandharipande2008} for $n=4$ and \cite{GMPR} for a discussion of an arbitrary $n$.
+In the present article we discuss the mentioned unification in the case of Dwork family, namely we explain a construction of a modular vector field $\Ra_n=\Ra$ attached to $X_\psi$ such that for $n=1,2$ it has solutions in terms of (quasi)-modular forms, for $n=3$ the topological partition functions are rational functions in the coordinates of a solution of $\Ra$, and for $n\geq 4$ one gets $q$-expansions beyond the so-far well-known special functions.
+It is worth pointing out that we can consider the modular vector field $\Ra$ as an extension of the systems of differential equations introduced by G. Darboux \cite{da78}, G. H. Halphen \cite{ha81} and S. Ramanujan \cite{ra16}, for more details see \cite{ho14}, \cite[\S~1]{nikdelan14}.